Textus Roffensis

-First page of the Textus Roffensis.
+The first page of the Textus Roffensis.
 From Rochester Cathedral Library, MS A.3.5; formerly in the Medway Studies Centre, now in the crypt of Rochester Cathedral.

 The Textus Roffensis (Latin for "The Tome of Rochester"), fully titled the Textus de Ecclesia Roffensi per Ernulphum episcopum ("The Tome of the Church of Rochester up to Bishop Ernulf") and sometimes also known as the Annals of Rochester, is a mediaeval manuscript that consists of two separate works written between 1122 and 1124.
 It is catalogued as "Rochester Cathedral Library, MS A.3.5" and as of 2023 is currently on display in a new exhibition at Rochester Cathedral in Rochester, Kent.

 It is thought that the main text of both manuscripts was written by a single scribe, although the English glosses to the two Latin entries (items 23 and 24 in table below) were made by a second hand.
 The annotations might indicate that the manuscript was consulted in some post-Conquest trials.
-However, the glosses are very sparse and just clarify a few uncertain terms.
+The glosses are very sparse and just clarify a few uncertain terms.
 For example, the entry on f.
 67r merely explains that the triplex iudiciu(m) is called in English, ofraceth ordel (insult ordeal = triple ordeal).

 There is a clear, digitised version in the Rylands Medieval Collection.

 Contents

 The first part is a collection of laws and other, primarily secular documents, whilst the second is the cartulary of the Cathedral priory.
 The first part is of fundamental importance to the study of Anglo-Saxon law.
 It begins with the earliest surviving royal law-code, from King Æthelberht of Kent, dating to c 600, followed by those of two Kentish successors, the joint kings Hlothere and Eadric, c 679–85, and Wihtred, 695.
-This is the only manuscript source for these three laws, though Wihtred's are heavily reliant on the laws of the contemporary West-Saxon King, Ine (see item 6 below).
+This is the only manuscript source for these three laws.
+Wihtred's are heavily reliant on the laws of the contemporary West-Saxon King, Ine (see item 6 below).
 The full contents of the first part are: